Child Benefit and Guardian's Allowance: Policy changes

 You can find the current and past child benefits rates in our ‘how much can your client get’ section.

-At the Conservative Party conference in October 2009, George Osbourne announced plans to withdraw child benefit from higher rate taxpayers.
-He withdrew this proposal in the March 2012 Budget and replaced it with a proposed ‘High income child benefit charge’ which will come into effect from 7 January 2013 (see section below).
+At the Conservative Party conference in October 2009, George Osborne announced plans to withdraw child benefit from higher rate taxpayers.
+He withdrew this proposal in the March 2012 Budget and replaced it with a proposed ‘High income child benefit charge’ which will came into effect from 7 January 2013.

 A number of problems and issues were raised with the proposal, including: